-Proposition 7 As v(G) increases, σ_G and σ_B weakly increase, while μ can be non-monotonic but it goes to 1 as v(G) goes to v(B).
-Thus, expected quality and expected complexity of products rise when the designer becomes sufficiently aligned with the consumer.
+PROPOSITION 7: As v(G) increases, σ_G and σ_B weakly increase, while μ can be nonmonotonic but it goes to 1 as v(G) goes to v(B).
+Expected quality and expected complexity of products rise when the designer becomes sufficiently aligned with the consumer.